-You have three options to enroll in the course: you can purchase direct access, you can buy an access code, or you can get free 21 day access while deciding.
+You have three options to enroll in the course: you can purchase direct access, you can buy an access code, or you can get free 21-day access while deciding.
 Your registration options are explained here.

-Because this assignment is due by midnight, Tuesday, September 12, 2017 (the absolute deadline), we are taking advantage of the free 21 day access.
+Because this assignment is due by midnight, Tuesday, February 13, 2018, we are taking advantage of the free 21-day access.
 See Grammar Exercises under Assignments in the menu on the left.